zigster64/zts/README.md

 const data = @embedFile("foobar.txt");
 try zts.printSection(data, "foo", .{"daytime"}, out);
-try zts.printSection(data, "bar", .{"daytime"}, out);
+try zts.printSection(data, "bar", .{"nighttime"}, out);

 ```

-Because everything is happening at comptime, ff your template file and your Zig code get out of sync due to ongoing changes,
+Because everything is happening at comptime, if your template file and your Zig code get out of sync due to ongoing changes,
 nothing to fear ...
 Zig will pick that up at compile time, and throw an error about missing sections in your templates, as
 well as the standard compile errors about parameters not matching the expected fields in the template.